MontaVista-OpenSourceTechnology/meta-agl-devel/meta-uhmi/README.md

 - **vsurface**  defines individual surfaces within the virtual layer.
 Each surface also has a VID, and its pixel dimensions (`pixel_w`, `pixel_h`) represent the actual size of the content.
 The source (`psrc_x`, `psrc_y`, `psrc_w`, `psrc_h`) and destination (`vdst_x`, `vdst_y`, `vdst_w`, `vdst_h`) coordinates determine the portion of the content to display and its location within the layer.

+**Note**: If you want to change layouts of the application launched by UCL, please define the same `appli_name` as in app.json.

 ### Applying the Layout Configuration

-Once you have created the `initial_vscreen.json` file with your layout configuration, you can apply it to your system using the following command:
+Once you have created the `initial-vscreen.json` file with your layout configuration, you can apply it to your system using the following command:

 ```
-cat initial_vscreen.json | ula-distrib-com
+ula-grpc-client -c DwmSetLayoutCommand <path to initial-vscreen.json>
 ```

 Executing this command will process the configuration from the JSON file and apply the layout settings to the virtual screen.
 As a result, the applications will appear in the specified positions and sizes according to the layout defined in the file.

-Ensure that `initial_vscreen.json` file you create accurately reflects the desired layout for your applications and display setup.
+Ensure that `initial-vscreen.json` file you create accurately reflects the desired layout for your applications and display setup.

-**Note**: Due to the specifications of ivi_shell, when an application is stopped after being displayed, the image that was shown just before stopping remains on the screen.
-To avoid this, please eigther restart weston or display another image on ivi_shell to update the displayed content.